beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 **on_int**
 - Generally contains the full order terms including fulfillment details, payment terms and details, return terms, replcament terms, cancellation terms, and refund terms etc wherever applicable.
+- Based on the use case, an on_init may only contain a subset of the above terms.
+- Similar to on_select, BPP can send an xinput as part of the on_init callback if BPP requires additional details to confirm the terms of the order.

 ```
 {